1liale/BitboardChess/README.md

 ## Next Steps
 - Implement UCI protocols to compare against other engines and obtain an accurate ELO evaluation
-- Implement a Concrete Observer for GUI (only text-based interection is supported at this time)
+- Implement a Concrete Observer for GUI (only text-based interaction is supported at this time)
 - Explore the use of various engine heuristics and techniques such as:
 1. Move ordering (Null, Killer, and History heuristics)
 2. Negamax tree search